edgars133/Pyramid/README.md

 ### Evaluation of the end-point-error

 End-point-error is defined as the test loss between predicted disparity to the ground truth disparity.
-This number in the original paper was obtained as 1.09, however, larger values were found during the reproduction study.
+This number in the original paper was obtained as 1.09 for the model trained on Sceneflow.
+As the Sceneflow dataset is very big and training a model from zero on this dataset would have long training times, it was decided to do inference, hence use the pretrained model by the authors and test it on sample images from the same set to get the error.
+However, larger values were found during the reproduction study.
 On 'Monkaa' sample subset the error was as large as 10.

 The total test loss is evaluated as shown below.
 The function 'test' takes left image, right image and disparity map to evaluate the loss.
 ```